Ruth Benedict & Culture

 And that’s one place–before we even reach Ruth Benedict’s analysis of The Pueblos of New Mexico, Dobu, and The Northwest Coast of America–where the difficulties begin.
 The idea that others were self-contained laboratories would underlay an idea of what anthropologists could accomplish that persists into Jared Diamond’s The World Until Yesterday.
 (See the earlier Patterns of Culture: From Culture to cultures for similar material written as satiric counterpoint to Diamond; see also Jared Diamond and Future Public Anthropology for an overview of scholarship on Diamond-Mead.)

-And so as important as Ruth Benedict has been, and as important as it is to re-assert the Boasian conceptual kernel of culture, it does little to help anthropology attack the Savage slot.
+And so as important as Ruth Benedict’s concept of culture has been, and as important as it is to re-assert the Boasian concept of culture, it does little to help anthropology attack the Savage slot.
 “The direction of the discipline now depends upon an explicit attack on [the Savage] slot itself and the symbolic order upon which it is premised” (Trouillot 2003:23).

-Instead, at least for many readers, it seems that Ruth Benedict’s work contains the seeds of how culture starts looking like race.
+Instead, at least for many readers, it seems that Ruth Benedict’s concept of culture contains the seeds of how culture starts looking like race.